Exceptions to driving times and rest periods

 - Article 3

-- Section 7 – Exemptions from the use of a tachograph
+- Section 7 – Exceptions from the use of a tachograph

-- Section 8 – Certain exemptions from the driving and rest time rules
+- Section 8 – Certain exceptions from the driving and rest time rules

 This website is part of the European Commission's Your Europe portal.
 Did you find what you were looking for?